 The video test footage below was recorded using the DJI Ronin S and does an excellent job of showcasing the level of image stabilization that it is able to provide for you.

 The build quality of the DJI Ronin S 3-axis gimbal is probably the best we have ever seen in all fairness to DJI and there is literally nothing we can find fault with.
-It blows all competing products currently available out the water and its design help compliment the build quality even further.
+It blows all competing products currently available out the water and its design help complement the build quality even further.
 We are really looking forward to seeing what Zhiyun respond within their next generation of gimbals to help them stay competitive.

 We feel that we have made our opinion clear for the DJI Ronin S gimbal stabilizer.
 There is absolutely no denying that it is one of the best systems on the market right now but it is massive overkill for such a small camera like the Canon G7X and will ultimately result in a waste of money for you.
 Take the Zhiyun Crane v2 (Click here to check for product prices and availability) instead and you will be better off in our opinion.